Si Estuvieras Conmigo

-Si Estuvieras Conmigo (If You Were with Me) is the ninth studio album by Salvadoran singer Álvaro Torres, released on May 15, 1990 through EMI Latin.
+Si Estuvieras Conmigo (English: If You Were with Me) is the ninth studio album recorded by Salvadoran singer-songwriter Álvaro Torres, The album witch released by EMI Latin on May 15, 1990 (see 1990 in music).
 It was produced by Bebu Silvetti and recorded at Rusk Sound Studios, Los Angeles.

 The album was a success in Latin America and the United States, peaking at number 5 in July 1990 on the Billboard Latin Pop Albums chart.

 Track listing

 All tracks are written by Álvaro Torres, except where noted.

-Personnel
+Credits and personnel

 Credits adapted from Si Estuvieras Conmigo liner notes.